codinfox/espresso/index.md

 #### Performance

 The following table is the running time of evaluating 3 networks in our framework.
+All the measurements are done at the startup of the application.

 -------------